 - $550 annual fee is waived for active-duty military

-In addition to being able to book flights, hotels, rental cars, cruises, and activities with Ultimate Rewards points, they are also transferable.
+In addition to being able to book flights, hotel, rental cars, cruises, and activities with Ultimate Rewards points, they are also transferable.

 Chase Ultimate Rewards points may be transferred to 13 different travel partners for potentially even more value.